 (1) Rides Next Month (2) Lifetime Rides (3) Hospitalizations (4) Mortality

-Prior Auth. -0.0582 (0.0113) 71.01 (7.458) $0.0142^{+}$ $(0.00853)$ $0.00719^$ $(0.00318)$
+Prior Auth. -0.0582 (0.0113) 71.01 (7.458) $0.0142^{+} \\ (0.00853)$ $0.00719^{} \\ (0.00318)$

 Year-Month FE 1 1 1 1

 District FE 1 1 1 1

 Pat/Fac Controls 1 1 1 1

 R-squared 0.0758 0.174 0.0161 0.00857

 Dep.
 Var.
 Mean 0.829 549.7 0.256 0.0353

 Observations 604348 604348 604348 604348

-Notes: Table gives estimates of $\beta$ from equation (4) at the patient-month level.
+Notes: Table gives estimates of β from equation (4) at the patient-month level.
 Controls include incident patient characteristics, age, and tenure on dialysis as well as facility characteristics including chain ownership status, demographic characteristics of the ZIP code, and whether the facility is freestanding or hospital-based.
 Sample is limited to patient-months in which the patient receives at least one non-emergent dialysis ambulance ride.
-Standard errors clustered at the district level are given in parentheses. $^+$ , $^$ , $^$ \ and $^$ \\ indicate significance at the 10%, 5%, 1% and 0.1% level, respectively.
+Standard errors clustered at the district level are given in parentheses. $^+$, , and indicate significance at the 10%, 5%, 1% and 0.1% level, respectively.

-after the service was rendered.
-Figure 10 shows that immediately following prior authorization, the share of denied claims jumped sharply and then declined gradually.
-That the denial rate decreased following the initial spike indicates that some firms stopped submitting claims that would be denied under the heightened scrutiny of prior authorization, which we interpret as evidence that prior authorization acts as a screening mechanism that effectively deters fraud.
+was submitted after the service was rendered.
+Figure 10 shows that immediately following prior authorization, the share of denied claims jumped sharply and then declined gradually.13 That the denial rate decreased following the initial spike indicates that some firms stopped submitting claims that would be denied under the heightened scrutiny of prior authorization, which we interpret as evidence that prior authorization acts as a screening mechanism that effectively deters fraud.

-8 Regulation versus Litigation
+7 Regulation versus Litigation

-An extensive literature has considered whether it is better to use regulation or litigation to combat illegal behavior.
+An extensive, largely theoretical, literature has considered whether regulation or litigation is more effective at combating illegal behavior.
 Much of this prior work has addressed torts and property rights violations, where individuals or private parties are harmed.
 Our work provides a natural extension of these studies to circumstances where the injured party is the government and the type of crime is financial fraud.
 Moreover, our study makes a novel contribution given that many of the canonical results on deterrence do not apply to this form of illicit activity.
 In particular, the large literature examining torts and the assignment of property rights, such as Coase (1960), provides little guidance on how to efficiently deter financial fraud against the government.
-We therefore revisit the question of when and how litigation may efficiently deter fraud on its own, or when regulation must be used in conjunction with it.
+We therefore revisit the question of when and how litigation may effectively deter

-&lt;sup>14Because these denial rates capture only claims that were submitted after providers could obtain prior authorization for the service, rather than including those that were denied prior authorization, the increase in denial rates after prior authorization is likely a lower bound for the true increase.
-Indeed, Centers for Medicare and Medicaid Services (2020a) reports that in the first year of prior authorization, only 35% of prior authorization requests were affirmed, while in subsequent years this number was between 57-66%.
+13Because these denial rates capture only claims that were submitted after providers could obtain prior authorization for the service, rather than including those that were denied prior authorization, the increase in denial rates after prior authorization is likely a lower bound for the true increase.
+Indeed, the Centers for Medicare and Medicaid Services (2020a) reports that in the first year of prior authorization, only 35% of prior authorization requests were affirmed, while in subsequent years this number was between 57-66%.